Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Related Work

 \section{Related Work}

-We focus on the class of mechanisms which require the project to aggregate a minimum level (Provision Point) of funding before the PM can claim it.
-There is an extensive literature on the design for mechanisms with provision points for CC. \cite{morgan2000financing} incentivizes player contribution for civic projects using state lotteries such that a higher contribution leads to a higher likelihood of winning.
-The game induced attains a unique equilibrium.
-In \cite{marx2000dynamic}, players contribute in a round-robin fashion such that an equilibrium exists where a player contributes \emph{iff} other players make their equilibrium contributions.
-Our work is most closely related to the PPM, PPR and PPS mechanisms.
+This paper focuses on the class of mechanisms that require the project to aggregate a minimum level, provision point, of funding before the SP can claim it.
+There is extensive literature on mechanism design for CC with provision point (see \cite{chandra2016crowdfunding} and the references therein).
+Our work is most closely related to PPM, PPR, and PPS.